State Technical Junta

-The Junta Técnica del Estado (Spanish for: Technical State Junta) was one of several political-administrative bodies created by General Francisco Franco in October 1936 after his appointment as head of government of rebel Spain during the Spanish Civil War.
+The State Technical Junta (Junta Técnica del Estado) was one of several political-administrative bodies created by General Francisco Franco in October 1936 after his appointment as head of government of rebel Spain during the Spanish Civil War.
 It was one of the main institutions that made up the first governmental organization created by Franco.
 Although it was divided into sectorial commissions, it was not a real government and was composed of personalities with little political relevance.
 It was successively presided over by Generals Fidel Dávila Arrondo and Francisco Gómez-Jordana Sousa.
 It disappeared with the creation of Franco's first proper government in February 1938.

 Context

 After the death of the leader of the military uprising in a plane crash, General José Sanjurjo, General Emilio Mola and General Miguel Cabanellas created a National Defense Junta on July 25, 1936, headed by the latter, which would be in charge of both directing military operations and politically leading the rebel movement.
 Major General Miguel Cabanellas Ferrer was appointed president because he was the most senior major general among the military rebels.

 The Junta assumed for a period of time and in a collegiate manner "all the powers of the State" in the territory controlled by the coup plotters, and self-styled as the national zone.

 However, movements soon arose in favor of centralizing the command.